wesrog/wesrog.github.com/_posts/2019-08-10-bridge-pedal.md

 Pedal.
 It was a blast!
 Just around 40 miles or so total, out and back.
 I took my Lilac Polyvalent and Colleen took her All-City Space Horse.
-I would do it again, but it was kind of crowded in some parts, so I might opt for a more leisurely ride on some backroads with my camping gear with me.
+I would do it again, but it was kind of crowded in some parts, so I might opt for a more leisurely ride on some backroads with my camping gear with me.<!--more-->

 ![me on a bridge with my bike](/assets/bridgepedal.jpg)